White Mountains Biking

 Can you Everest on our fat tire trails this winter?
 Everesting means that you gain in elevation the same as one would gain if they climbed Mt.
 Everest – 29,032 feet!

 The Challenge – Throughout the course of the winter, ride our three trail networks and work towards a total elevation gain of 29,032 feet!
 You can achieve it with as many rides as you need to as long as they’re on the networks in Bethlehem, Littleton and Franconia while they’re groomed for fat tire riding!

 Tracking – Use a known common app such as Strava or Garmin to track each ride and measure your elevation.
 Keep track of each of your rides and your total elevation until you reach 29,032!

 Submission – Submit your completed results, name and address to TriTown.email@example.com.
 We’ll post all successful completions and the date it was completed!
 All riders who complete the challenge will get an awesome Swag Bag for their amazing efforts!

 Profile Recreational Rail Trail: The Profile Rail Trail is 1.5-mile-long trail in Bethlehem between Route 3 and Rt.
 302. This trail is open year-round for a variety of outdoor activities.
 Parking is available on Muchmore Road and Trudeau Road off Route 302.

-Ammonoosuc Rail Trail: One of the most popular rides is along the Ammonoosuc River on the Rail Trail.
-This is accessible in Littleton and continues to Woodstock.
-During winter months, this trail is used as a snowmobiling, cross country skiing and walking path.
+Cross New Hampshire Adventure Trail which utilizes the Ammonoosuc Rail Trail through Bethlehem: One of the most popular rides is along the Ammonoosuc River on the Rail Trail.
+This is accessible in Bethlehem and continues to Woodstock.
+During winter months, this trail is used as a snowmobiling, cross country skiing, fat tire biking, and walking path.